 - 2 teaspoons vanilla, rum, brandy or bourbon

-- 1/2 cup apricot jam, optional (see note above, not recommended)
+- 1/2 cup apricot jam, optional (not recommended)

 - Whipped cream or vanilla ice cream, for serving